wout/dat-metadata-standard/README.md

 #### **2.d.** License types

-It is recommended to choose a license that aligns with the values of the creator and purpose of the digital artifact.
+It is recommended to choose a license that aligns with the values of the creator and purpose of the digital artefact.
 Popular licenses are:

 - [NFT License 2.0](https://www.nftlicense.org/)
 - [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)